Amazon shifts some Alexa and Rekognition computing to its own Inferentia chip

-(Reuters) — Amazon.com on Thursday said it shifted part of the computing for its Alexa voice assistant to its own custom-designed chips, aiming to make the work faster and cheaper while moving it away from chips supplied by Nvidia.
+(Reuters) — Amazon on Thursday said it shifted part of the computing for its Alexa voice assistant to its own custom-designed chips, aiming to make the work faster and cheaper while moving it away from chips supplied by Nvidia.

-When users of devices such as Amazon’s Echo line of smart speakers ask the voice assistant a question, the query is sent to one of Amazon’s data centers for several steps of processing.
+When users of devices such as Amazon’s Echo line of smart speakers ask the voice assistant a question, the query is sent to one of Amazon’s datacenters for several steps of processing.
 When Amazon’s computers spit out an answer, that reply is in a text format that must be translated into audible speech for the voice assistant.

-Amazon previously handled that computing using chips from Nvidia but now the “majority” of it will happen using its own Inferentia computing chip.
-First announced in 2018, the Amazon chip is custom designed to speed up large volumes of machine learning tasks such as translating text to speech or recognizing images.
+Amazon previously handled that computing using chips from Nvidia, but now the “majority” of it will happen using its own Inferentia computing chip.
+First announced in 2018, the Amazon chip is custom-designed to speed up large volumes of machine learning tasks, such as translating text to speech or recognizing images.

-Cloud computing customers such as Amazon, Microsoft and Alpahbet’s Google have become some of the biggest buyers of computing chips, driving booming data center sales at Intel Corp INTC.O, Nvidia and others.
+Cloud computing customers such as Amazon, Microsoft, and Alphabet’s Google have become some of the biggest buyers of computing chips, driving booming datacenter sales at Intel, Nvidia, and others.

 But major technology companies are increasingly ditching traditional silicon providers to design their own chips.
 Apple on Tuesday introduced its first Mac computers with its own central processors, moving away from Intel chips.

-Amazon said the shift to the Infertia chip for some of its Alexa work has resulted in 25% better latency, which is a measure of speed, at a 30% lower cost.
+Amazon said the shift to the Inferentia chip for some of its Alexa work has resulted in 25% better latency, which is a measure of speed, at a 30% lower cost.

 Amazon has also said that “Rekognition,” its cloud-based facial recognition service, has started to adopt its own Inferentia chips.
 However, the company did not say which chips the facial recognition service had previously used or how much of the work had shifted to its own chips.

 The service has come under scrutiny from civil rights groups because of its use by law enforcement.
-Amazon in June put a one-year moratorium its use by police after the killing of George Floyd.
+Amazon in June put a one-year moratorium on its use by police after the killing of George Floyd.

-(Reporting by Stephen Nellis in San Francisco; Editing by Tom Brown)
+(Reporting by Stephen Nellis in San Francisco.
+Editing by Tom Brown.)